The-Purple-Warehouse/the-purple-standard/properties/counters/teleop-scoring-trap-2024.md

 - 5

 ## Design Recommendation
-This property can be implemented as a counter elements, where a user can increment or decrement the counter based on the number of game elements scored in a trap during the teleop period.
+This property can be implemented as a counter element, where a user can increment or decrement the counter based on the number of game elements scored in a trap during the teleop period.